-Grand Valley State made DII women's soccer history in 2019.
-By winning the 2019 DII tournament, it gave the Lakers six nation championships, the most ever in the history of the sport.
+Grand Valley State added to its DII women's soccer history in 2021.
+After setting the mark for most titles in 2019, the Lakers tacked on yet another with their seventh nation championship in program history.
 Since Cal State East Bay rose victorious as the first national champion in 1988, defeating Barry 1-0, five programs have racked up multiple championships.

-2019 TOURNAMENT RECAP: Round-by-round scores, stats, and highlights
+2021 TOURNAMENT RECAP: Round-by-round scores, stats and highlights

 That 1988 title was the only one for Cal State East Bay, but Barry would respond, winning the very next season and quickly becoming the first program with multiple national championships.
 Here’s a look at the programs that have the most DII women’s soccer titles.

-The Lakers are the current form of a dynasty, appearing in nine of the last eleven national title matches, winning their historic sixth in 2019.
+The Lakers are the current form of a dynasty, appearing in ten of the last twelve national title matches, and going back-to-back in 2019 and 2021 (there was no 2020 tournament due to COVID-19) to win their historic sixth and seventh titles.
 Grand Valley State nearly pulled off the four-peat in 2016, losing to Western Washington in the finals by a score of 3-2.
 The NCAA DII record books are littered with team stats and some of the best individual players in the sport's history that came from this big run that doesn’t seem to have an end in sight.

 Franklin Pierce, 5 (1994-97, 99)